Mehta-g1/To-Do-List/README.md

 2. Follow the prompts to manage tasks effectively.

 ## File Storage
-- Tasks are saved in `task.txt`.
+- Tasks are saved in `TaskList.txt`.
-- When loading, the application reads from `task.txt` and restores the task list.
+- When loading, the application reads from `TaskList.txt` and restores the task list.

 ## Error Handling
 - Prevents invalid input types.